USDA-ARS-GBRU/salmonella_varcall/README.md

 ### FastQC

+[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a java-based program with graphical user interface (GUI) and command line interface for evaluating the quality of sequencing data.
+It can produce both html output with graphs that are navigable in a web browser as well as a simple text file with "pass/fail" indications for each of several quality analyses.
+The text "pass/fail" table for each *S. enterica* SRA dataset may be parsed to determine whether a dataset should be discarded due to anomalous results from a quality analysis.

 ### Dashing

 [Dashing](https://github.com/dnbaker/dashing) is software similar to MASH that allows for fast genomic distance calculation.
 The software is used to compute a sketch of all *S. enterica* genomic datasets in the SRA.
 The sketches may be subsequently used to create a matrix of genome distances, which can then be used for clustering to identify outlier or anomalous datasets as well as for generating a list of cluster representatives as a form of dereplication to reduce the number of highly similar genomes in the collection.